sawinderkaurvohra/Clickbait-Detection/README.md

 # Glove pre-trained embedding
 The vector size chosen for word embeddings is 100-dimensional in our experiment.
 Python library named as glove python is used to implement Glove embeddings.
+Glove embedding used in this research has [6B tokens, 400K vocab, 100d vectors](http://nlp.stanford.edu/data/glove.6B.zip)

 # Biterm Topic Model (BTM)